SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Memetics and the Mind Virus.md

 2. **Content Freshness**: The age of a post plays a significant role.
 Newer content, pulsing with the immediacy of now, is often given precedence, captivating audiences with the promise of the moment.

-3. **User Preferences**: Algorithms, those keen observers of human behavior, tailor feeds to individual tastes.
-They remember your laughs, your tears, and your passions, curating content that is meant to mirror your interests.
+3. **User Preferences**: Algorithms, those keen calculators of human behavior, tailor feeds to individual tastes.
+They try to predict your laughs, your tears, and your passions, curating content that is meant to mirror your interests.

 4. **Popularity and Relevance**: As a post gathers momentum, the algorithm takes note, propelling it further into the limelight.
 Virality is a self-fulfilling prophecy, with popularity begetting more popularity.